 Have you bought a new or newer vehicle that is still under warranty but not running properly?
 If so, you may have a case against the manufacturer of your vehicle covered by California's lemon law.
 The lemon law provides consumers with important relief when their vehicle does not work and the manufacturer or its designated service or repair facility can’t repair the vehicle in conformance to the existing warranty.
 When that happens, the manufacturer must replace the vehicle or reimburse the consumer for the price of the vehicle (including down payment, monthly payments, and lease or loan buyout), less a deduction for use.

 The vehicle has a defect covered by the express warranty that substantially impairs the use, value or safety of the vehicle;

 The vehicle was presented to an authorized representative of the manufacturer of the vehicle for repair; and

 The manufacturer or his representative did not repair the nonconformity after a reasonable number of repair attempts.

-Note that requirement 1 includes the term “substantial.”
+Note that the first requirement includes the term “substantial.”
 If there is a faint squeak coming from the left rear side of the vehicle that the dealer can’t repair, that may not be a substantial nonconformity sufficient for a lemon law case.
 On the other hand, that squeak could be the symptom of a much larger problem, like defective brakes or a faulty transmission.
 Now more than ever, vehicles are fully loaded with new technologies that they do not sufficiently test before releasing them to the public.
 These technology systems, which may include important safety features like rear view cameras, collision detection systems, and automated braking or acceleration, may function only intermittently or not at all.
 The lemon law can cover claims based on systems like these.
 Often, our attorneys will have the vehicle checked out by an expert to confirm both the nature and the severity of the defect before bringing a claim.